 The objects in the drawing are defined by the coordinate numbers that are used to draw them in a "connect the dots" fashion.
 The coordinate numbers for each object are stored within the geom field in the record that stores data for that object.
 The area, for example, is nothing more than a list of five coordinates within the geom that defines the area.

 In the illustration above we have Alt-clicked an area to pick it, and then we clicked on one of the handles.
-The Record pane immediately launches showing the Coordinates tab to show a list of coordinates for the object.
+The Info pane immediately launches showing the Coordinates tab to show a list of coordinates for the object.
 Each coordinate appears in the drawing as a box in blue preview color.
 The coordinate for the row with a darker row handle in the Coordinates list appears as a larger box.

 Based on the coordinate system in use, Manifold knows how to interpret a geom to make sense of the coordinate numbers it contains as an area, a line or a point as the case may be.
 Manifold understands how to use the coordinate numbers for each object type, for example, knowing how to draw the area correctly to show what is the inside and what is the outside of the area.